nightswatch2013/pythonAutomation/README.md

 # pythonAutomation

-This is a repo for some Python scripts for automating AWS
+This repo contains some python automation scripts for aws